nancypaucar/DH150-2020W/README.md

 Create a summary and link to the notes (when you share the video or other detailed evidences, I will notify you when you can make the contents private as soon as your work is graded)

-Picture of accesibility | Picture of accesibility
+Accessibility Audit | Picture of accesibility
 ----------|--------------
 ![church look](https://camo.githubusercontent.com/8b116a2dc0f6ce3b26cab2bc3b433e2bb046aee2/68747470733a2f2f692e706f7374696d672e63632f36514a4a445173442f53637265656e2d53686f742d323032302d30332d30322d61742d372d35392d31392d414d2e706e67) | ![restaurant look](https://camo.githubusercontent.com/8d4c6784d4c170b7fbc1812f22de7dc8e5c11327/68747470733a2f2f692e706f7374696d672e63632f486e7131645763632f53637265656e2d53686f742d323032302d30332d30322d61742d382d30372d34392d414d2e706e67)

+#### Summary: Accessibility Audit
+I did an accesibility audit for the colors I chose to implement in my prototype with Chrome developer tools.
+I tested the accessibility color contrast of my prototype and the audit said my prototype passed the accessibility test in background and foreground color contrast ratio.

 ## Pitch video [update the video after recording your presentation]

 <figure class="video_container"><iframe width="560" height="315" src="https://www.youtube.com/embed/8kovoWSqbmE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## conclusion: what you learned throughout the process
+## Conclusion: what you learned throughout the process

 Through the whole process, I was suprised by how much research and preparation UX designing requires  before you even start making a prototype for a website or mobile application.
 I learned how to find  I never had done usability testing in past so this class taught me how to ask the right questions and how to create a safe setting for users to participate in.
 I learned how to use Figma to design my prototype.